cs24m111/JupyterAdv/README.md

 # JupyterAdv Part 2 -
  This is part of release 2.\
- This gives the commenting feature part of JupyterAdv.
+ This gives the commenting feature part of JupyterAdv.\
+ Clone the repository to your local environment.\
+ Change directory to the jupyterlab_apod directory Then pip install -e "."\
+ Then jupyter labextension develop . --overwrite\
+ Then jlpm build\
+ This installs the jupyter labextension.\
+ Right sidebar has the comment feature.

 # JupyterAdv Part 3 -
  This is part of release 2.\